Conformal Prediction for STL Runtime Verification: Introduction

 \textbf{Conformal Prediction. } Conformal prediction was introduced in \cite{vovk2005algorithmic,shafer2008tutorial} as a statistical tool to quantify uncertainty of prediction algorithms.
 In \cite{luo2021sample}, conformal prediction was used to obtain guarantees on the false negative rate of an online monitor.
 Conformal prediction was used for verification of STL properties in \cite{qin2022statistical} by learning a predictive model of the STL semantics.
 For reachable set prediction, the authors in \cite{bortolussi2019neural,bortolussi2021neural,cairoli2021neural} used conformal prediction to quantify uncertainty of a predictive runtime monitor that predicts reachability of safe/unsafe states.
-However, the works in \cite{qin2022statistical,bortolussi2019neural,bortolussi2021neural,cairoli2021neural} train task-specific predictors.
-We, on the other hand, use trajectory predictors such as recurrent neural networks to predict future system states, e.g., LSTMs have shown to be effective \cite{lipton2015critical,hochreiter1997long}.
-One of the advantages is that a changing system specification does not require expensive retraining.
+However, the works in \cite{qin2022statistical,bortolussi2019neural,bortolussi2021neural,cairoli2021neural} train task-specific predictors while we use task-independent trajectory predictors to predict future system states from which we infer information about the satisfaction of the task.
+This is significant as no expensive retraining is required when the specification changes.
+The authors of the work in \cite{cairoli2022conformal}, which appeared concurrently with our paper, also consider predictive runtime verification under STL specifications.
+Similar to our work, they provide probabilistic guarantees for the quantitative semantics of STL, but consider a different runtime verification setting in which systems have to be Markovian.
+Again, their predictors are task-specific while our predictors are task-independent so that we avoid expensive retraining when specifications change.